 If you contact us, we will respond if required and then delete your contact details.

 Where we store personal data

-All information you provide to us is stored on our secure servers.
+If you contact us your email will be stored securely until it has been read and responded to, if this is require.
+After this it will be deleted..
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Uses made of the information